xavierjohn/FunctionalDDD/docs/docfx_project/api/index.md

-# API Documentation for FunctionalDDD Library
+# API Documentation for FunctionalDdd Library

 Bringing the functional programming paradigm to C#.